- About Us

-Do I have to be retired to enroll in the conference group health care plan?
+I am 65 and still working , do I have to be retired to enroll in the conference group health care plan?

 In most cases, yes.
 If you are eligible for group employer coverage (i.e the active plan), Medicare believes that you should participate in that plan since Medicare would not be the primary insurance.
 If your church has fewer than 20 employees, the Board of Pensions can apply for an exception; however, there is no guarantee that it will be approved.
 The employer (e.g. the local church or conference agency) could be fined for not providing group health coverage to an eligible employee.

 That depends on a few different factors.
 You can apply for Medicare Part A (hospital coverage) up to three months prior to turning 65.
 Medicare Part A is free.
 You should apply for Medicare Part B up to three months prior to your actual retirement.
 Part B has a premium, which is generally taken from social security checks.
 Failing to apply for Medicare Part B at the right time could lead to fines but that does not mean that you have to apply for Part B just because you are turning 65.
 As long as you are covered on group employer plan, you can apply later during a Special Election Period (SEP) without penalty.
 Go to medicare.gov or contact the Board of Pensions for more information.

 Can I add my spouse to my retiree plan at a later date?

 During Open Enrollment or if there is a qualifying event such as loss of coverage, you can add your spouse BUT your spouse must be on your health insurance at the time of your retirement in order to be eligible for the subsidy.

 I am a surviving spouse but I never enrolled in the retiree plan, can I enroll now?

 Unfortunately, surviving spouses must be enrolled prior to the death of the clergy member in order to be eligible for our plan.